Library Circulation Policy

 Most library materials may be renewed in person, online or by telephone.
 The borrower’s barcode number will be required for telephone renewals.
 Material may be renewed if there are no requests for it or the subject it deals with.
 Renewals are made at the discretion of library staff.
-There may be no more than 2 additional circulations for an item and no more than 1 additional circulation for videos of all formats and video games.
+There may be no more than 2 additional circulations for an item and no more than 1 additional circulation for videos of all formats, video games and literacy kits.
 No renewals are permitted on Readers Express or Video Express items or museum passes.
 Please note that we may not be able to renew materials borrowed from other libraries.

 Reserves or Holds

 Reserves or holds are taken on all library materials except Readers Express, Video Express, and museum passes.
 Holds on some items are limited to Cheltenham residents.
 Holds can only be checked out with the requester’s library card.

 - All adult library materials except magazines and DVDs – 25 cents per day per item (maximum $7.50, not to exceed the replacement cost of the item)